CartwheelX/fist_tdsc/README.md

-# apcMIA: Adaptive Perturbation-assisted Contrastive Membership Inference Attack
+# Fitting In to Stand Out: Contrastive Membership Inference Attacks via Learned Adversarial Perturbations

-This repository contains the official PyTorch implementation of **apcMIA**, a fully-differentiable membership inference attack framework designed to operate in black-box settings, especially effective against well-generalized and differentially-private (DP-SGD–trained) models.
+This repository contains the official PyTorch implementation of **FiST**, a fully differentiable membership inference attack framework that learns **adversarial perturbations** to make non-member samples “fit in” with members during training.
+By applying these perturbations uniformly at inference, FiST induces asymmetric responses between members and non-members, enabling the attack model to exploit **contrastive signals** (via cosine similarity and entropy) for highly accurate membership inference — even in **strict black-box** and **differentially-private (DP-SGD–trained)** settings.

 ---

-## 🧠 Requirements
+## 📦 Requirements

-- Python 3.8+
+- Python ≥ 3.8
 - PyTorch
 - NumPy
 - scikit-learn